JamesHBickerton/DevNotes/Notes/JAVASCRIPTNOTES2025.md

 ### Asynchronous JS, AJAX & API's

 - Most code is synchornous (code executed line by line where each line of code waits for the previous line to finish).
 Asynchronous code (take a setTimeout function for example) is executed after a task that runs in the background finishes (so the main code is not blocked and execution doesn't wait for an asynchronous task to finish its work).
-Call back functions are asynchronous JS.
+Call back functions and event listeners alone, do not make javascript asynchronus though.
+- Setting a src of an image is actually asynchronus as it is loading the image in the "background".
+- <strong>AJAX</strong> - Asynchronus Javascript And XML - allows us to communcate with remote web servers in an asynchronus way.
+With AJAX calls, we can request data from web servers dynamically.
+- Online API - an application running on a serve that receives requests for data and sends data back as a response - we just call these Web API's or API.
+- `XML` is a data format that we don't really use any more.
+We use the `JSON` data format more - which is the most common (a data object just converted into a string making it easier to use).

+- Old school way of doing AJAX in JS - `const request = new XMLHttpRequest(); ` - check useful screenshots folder for whole code.
+- `Callback hell` - when we have a lot of nested call backs - noticed by a lot of indentations on lines.
+This makes our code look very messy and hard to maintain/understand.
+This leads to more bugs.
+- A way to escape callback hell is by using 'promises'.
+- A `promise` is an object used as a placeholder for a future result of an asynchronous operation (container for a future value - i.e. a response from AJAX call).
+The big advantage of using promises is that we no longer need to rely on event and callback functions to handle asynchronous results.
+Also allows us to escape callback hell to avoid the nesting of callbacks.
+- `Promises` are time sensitive.
+At the beginning, the promise is pending (before the future value is available), when the asynchronous task is finished (settled), they can either be fulfilled promises (successfully resulted in a value) or rejected promises (there has been an error during the asynchronous task).